UMP 67x28 [M8+M10] GW F120 Lina / N38 - search holder

 - They are highly resistant to demagnetization by external magnetic field,

-- Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment and other modern machines.
+- Wide application in modern technologies – are used in computer drives, electric motors, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: